The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 ### Freeze over B3

 There are 2 benefits of transitioning with Freeze over B3.
 1. Freeze’s lower cast time eliminates the amount of clip from a fast B3, which could be clutch for a weaved Sharp into T3P.
 2. Freeze’s lower cast time allows a longer UI, which could allow for additional alignment with MP ticks.
-4xF4 w Freeze is 1% worse than standard in PPS, and becomes equal to standard in PPS if a ~0.3 seconds clip happens with B3.
+4xF4 with Freeze is 1% worse than standard in PPS, and becomes equal to standard in PPS if a ~0.3 seconds clip happens with B3.
 Only do this if you really know what you are doing.

 ![](https://lh6.googleusercontent.com/onnT1Mxptuxokw_ed6L1J9P6iLwW3zNvkTJU5dLkpbodu_xHqRFIf0JCnwplkXnk0q_mNZ-bjRYO2TSz0CtT5RsPuBkuVK85SiL0iE57nrWJxsv_454qM8RK6GdGh1Q73i3PvbCf=s0)